US Account for overseas Americans? ACA delivers the award winning solution to its members!

 If you're not already a member of ACA, join now

 To join ACA, go to "Join Now" on the ACA website and Membership Levels and Benefits are explained there.
 You will receive a confirmation email upon completion of your ACA membership.
-Then, to open your ACA-Members/SDFCU account, go directly to the SDFCU website here to join and select the green "Join" button.
+Then, to open your ACA-Members/SDFCU account, go directly to the SDFCU website here and select the "Join" button.
 Proceed to join by choosing American Citizens Abroad (ACA) under the eligibility "I qualify through my relationship with one of your organizational affiliates".

 In order to activate your ACA-Members/SDFCU account, you must be an ACA member.
 This will be confirmed to SDFCU by ACA.